christophsax/seasonal/README.md

 ### Inspect tool

 The `inspect` function is a graphical tool for choosing a seasonal adjustment model.
-Since seasonal 0.62, it uses the *Shiny* package and can now used without RStudio.
+Since seasonal 0.62, it uses *Shiny* and can now be used without RStudio.
 To install the latest version of Shiny, type:

     install.packages("shiny")